freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/units-3d-space.md

 - 1" = 47.05882352941176 VP units
 - 1mm = 1.852709587772117 VP units

-Obviously, no other 3D software uses these units, so importing models from, let's say, Blender has always been a pain.
+Obviously, no other 3D software uses these units, so importing models from, let's say, Blender, has always been a pain.

 The problem is that if we wanted to just scale everything down to meters, it would impact physics because physics is strongly dependent on the real-world size (and thus, mass) of things.
 Given that VPE uses VPX's physics code, which has been fine-tuned with heuristics based on VPX units, we cannot simply scale everything to real-world units and expect the same behavior in the physics simulation.